AlanVidalll/AlanVidalll/README.md

 <h3> 👨🏻‍💻 About Alan </h3>

-- 🔭 &nbsp; Currently working at Kumulus Data & Cloud.
+- 🔭 &nbsp; Currently working at Rede/Itáu Unibanco.
-- 💼 &nbsp; Software Developer Front-end .
+- 💼 &nbsp; Software Developer | System Analysis.
 - 🎓 &nbsp; Graduated in Systems Analysis and Development.
 - 🤔 &nbsp; Exploring new technologies.
 - 🌱 &nbsp; Technology enthusiast as a whole.